Statistical software

 Summary

-• you are happy using point-and-click commands, and
+- you prefer using point-and-click commands, and

-• you don’t want to learn to code.
+- you don’t want to learn to code.

-• you are interested in learning to code (with lots of helpful instruction!);
+- you are interested in learning to code (with lots of helpful instruction!);

-• you are interested in data science;
+- you are interested in data science;

-• you are comfortable with file paths, and don’t mind a bit of debugging.
+- you are comfortable with file paths, and don’t mind a bit of debugging.